Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/325_Maximum_Size_Subarray_Sum_Equals_k .md

 The subarray sum reminds me the range sum problem.
 Preprocess the input array such that you get the range sum in constant time.

-sum[i] means the sum from 0 to i inclusively
+* sum[i] means the sum from 0 to i inclusively

-the sum from i to j is sum[j] - sum[i - 1] except that from 0 to j is sum[j].
+* the sum from i to j is sum[j] - sum[i - 1] except that from 0 to j is sum[j]

-j-i is equal to the length of subarray of original array. we want to find the max(j - i)
+* j-i is equal to the length of subarray of original array. we want to find the max(j - i)
-for any sum[j] we need to find if there is a previous sum[i] such that sum[j] - sum[i] = k
+* for any sum[j] we need to find if there is a previous sum[i] such that sum[j] - sum[i] = k
-Instead of scanning from 0 to j -1 to find such i, we use hashmap to do the job in constant time.
+* Instead of scanning from 0 to j -1 to find such i, we use hashmap to do the job in constant time.
-However, there might be duplicate value of of sum[i] we should avoid overriding its index as we want the max j - i, so we want to keep i as left as possible.
+* However, there might be duplicate value of of sum[i] we should avoid overriding its index as we want the max j - i, so we want to keep i as left as possible.

 The HashMap stores the sum of all elements before index i as key, and i as value.
 For each i, check not only the current sum but also (currentSum - previousSum) to see if there is any that equals k, and update max length.